 As Theresa of Avila reminds us, this is the good news we need and which we need to share with others.
 It remains for me to be His hands and feet; alive to walk beside others where they are and reach out to their need even though at times my limbs and theirs may be scarred by the wounds of the cross.
-It remains for me to be His voice; teaching the word, encouraging one another, empowering and animating others, praising God and blessing creation and declaring God's undying love through my ministry even though at times my voice may have an ache of agony and grief.
+It remains for me to be His voice; teaching the word, encouraging one another, empowering and animating others, praising God and blessing creation and declaring God's undying love through the living out of my faith even though at times my voice may have an ache of agony and grief.
 As the resurrected Christ has turned aside for me, so I must turn aside to share his living love with others and make known the good news of the kingdom of God, a kingdom of compassion and love, sharing the joy of that good news that I experienced so that others may also feel their Hearts burning within them.
 And in this I am never alone.
 It is only with the grace of God who is ever present to me even though I am not always present to God and with the support of others.
-In this is my understanding of ministry; if my ministry is only to help create an environment, a welcome that enables people to encounter God, then it is a God experience.
+In this is my understanding of the challenge to live out my faith; if the living out of my faith is, at a minimum, only to help create an environment, a welcome that enables people to personally encounter the God who loves, cares and intimately walks your journey with you, then it is a God experience.